Learn from Amy Edmondson and Josh Bersin to Help Your Team Practice Intelligent Failure! Learn More →

 1. Brew Your Coffee

 Pour over, French press, or Turkish style, any method will do.
-The most important thing is to have clean water, fresh beans, and a consistent grind.
+The most important thing is to have fresh beans and a consistent grind.

 2. Smell Your Coffee